uclagamelab/MeshCreator/README.txt

 BUGS:
+- triangulation is always run, even if no mesh is required.
 FIXED 8/12/13 - collider mesh not being saved when front plane is used.
 FIXED 8/12/13 - generative meshes not seen by unity as meshes(change extension to .asset) FIXED 8/9/13 - rigid body added when generate collider set to off